 Whether you need a diagnostic test or surgery, there is no need to delay taking care of your gastrointestinal health – we’re here to safely care for you.

-The Gold Standard in Patient Safety
+Setting the Standard in Patient Safety

 We have a new state-of-the-art endoscopy unit, and are excited to announce that we use the world’s first single-use duodenoscope by Boston Scientific for some procedures.
 As the first and only hospital in the San Gabriel Valley to offer the single-use duodenoscope when indicated for special endoscopic procedures, we are proud to bring the gold standard in patient safety to our region.